aetherknight/fractal-rs/README.md

 * Write tests where it makes sense to do so (ie, test behaviors and functionality that could change as a side-effect of some other change), but do not fret about it.
+* Try to keep the `use` statements lexicographically sorted, with std and crate modules grouped together, and local modules grouped together after them.

 ## License